Dhorasso/KDPF_seir/README.md

  The initial_theta_info dictionary should contain the initial parameters of the model.
 Each parameter should be defined with the following information:

 - `parameter name` and `prior distribution`: A list specifying `[lower_bound/shape, upper_bound/scale, mean, std_deviation, distribution_type]`.
-The distribution can be 'uniform',  'normal', 'lognormal', 'gamma', 'invgamma'.
+The distribution can be 'uniform', 'normal', 'trunorm' 'lognormal', 'gamma', 'invgamma'.
+The lower  and upper values only work for 'uniform' and  'trunorm'

 ##  Model Outputs
 - `margLogLike`: Marginal log-likelihood of the observed data given the model.